 SSO Configuration via ADFS

-- Microsoft Windows Server 2019 with AD and AD FS configured
+- Microsoft Windows Server 2019 with AD and AD FS already configured

-We will use AD FS as a trusted provider, so Keycloak must be defined as an OAuth 2 client.
-To do this, you need to create an Application Group in ADFS, which models a set of protected resources and clients that can access them.
+AD FS will act as the trusted identity provider, so Keycloak must be registered as an OAuth 2 client.
+Register Keycloak by creating an Application Group in AD FS — Application Groups define the protected resources and the clients that can access them.

 Adding server to adfs